- CASE FILES

 This scheme depicts the state of the groups last minutes quiet routine.
 Everything seems orderly and normal except the pile of shoes in area A. Even if there some shoes there left for the night the chaos of the footwear piled on top is uncharacteristic for the scene.

-Near the entrance of the tent was found the satirical propaganda leaflet Dyatlov Group put together at the night of the incident "Evening Otorten".
+Near the entrance of the tent was found the satirical propaganda leaflet Dyatlov group put together at the night of the incident "Evening Otorten".
 The content of this document is indicative of the mood inside the group and the fact they had the time to write it.
 Later on, an innocent reference from this flyer will become the sand grain that grew the pearl of the Yeti theory of their demise.
 Here is the original and translated Evening Otorten №1.

 The entrance of the tent was looking south.
 The north part was covered with 15-20 cm of snow.
 It was concluded from general appearance and density that it was not a result of an avalanche but blown by the wind.
 Near the tent, a pair of skis were sticking out from the snow (they couldn't remain like this if there was an avalanche), and at the entrance of the tent in the snow was an ice axe.
 Near the ice axe was lying Dyatlov's jacket.
-In the pockets was a pocket knife on a carabiner and a pocketbook with Zina Kolmogorova's photo inside.
+In the pockets was a penknife on a carabiner and a pocketbook with Zina Kolmogorova's photo inside.
 The objects didn't shed any light about what happened, but it was strange that Dyatlov took off his jacket outside the tent.
 On the side of the tent on top of 10 cm of snow laid Dyatlov's flashlight (made in China).
 Boris Slobtzov picked it up and turned it on - the flashlight was in working condition.
 From Slobtsov witness testimony (sheet 299) "we couldn’t understand why the snow under the flashlight was 10 cm thick, yet there wasn’t any on the flashlight itself".

 There is controversy about the following:

-Unfortunately no one expected to find the tourists dead so there was no attempt to preserve or record the footprints of people around the Dyatlov Pass.
+Unfortunately no one expected to find the hikers dead so there was no attempt to preserve or record the footprints of people around the Dyatlov Pass.
 To this day there has been a discussion of exactly how many people were in this pass on that fateful day.
-However judging by words of the people involved in the search and who took the lower right picture there were definitely 8-9 tracks of footprints left by tourists who wore almost no footwear.
+However judging by words of the people involved in the search and who took the lower right picture there were definitely 8-9 tracks of footprints left by hikers who wore almost no footwear.
 Their feet pressed the snow and this left a characteristic "columns" of pressed snow with a footprint on top.
 Members of the group walked in a single file with a tall men walking in the back.
 His footprints partially covered the footprints of his friends who walked in front of him.
 Overall the path gave an impression of organized and uneventful descent down the slope of the mountain.
 Several trails would deviate from the general direction, but then rejoin the group.
 Other footprints were also discovered and photographed.
 It is hard to say if these were left by someone else or rescuers themselves.

 Pertinent testimonies from the criminal case files: